Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 Authentication

-Assuming you haven't uncommented the line WEBUI_AUTH=False in the .config/webui.env file, you'll be prompted to create the initial admin account.
+If you haven't uncommented the line WEBUI_AUTH=False in the .config/webui.env file, you'll be prompted to create the initial admin account.
 For this example, we'll stick to simple email/password authentication.

-From here you can use the "Admin Panel" to add your friends and coworkers to your server.
+You can use the "Admin Panel" to add your friends and coworkers to your server.

 From the same Admin Panel, navigate to the 'settings' tab and hit "Connections".